ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/file.md

     folder_id="34"

-If you want to display only the files that are in certain folder within Upload Directory, specify folder ID using this parameter.
+If you want to display only the files that are in certain folder within an Upload Directory, specify the folder ID using this parameter.

 ### `limit=`